Nuitka/Nuitka/Developer_Manual.rst

    absolutely compatible.

    Feature parity has been reached for CPython 2.6 and 2.7.
 We do not target any older CPython release.
-For CPython 3.2, and CPython 3.3 it also has been reached.
-We do not target older CPython 3.1 and 3.0 releases.
+For CPython 3.2, CPython 3.3, and CPython 3.4 it also has been reached.
+We do not target the older and practically unused CPython 3.1 and 3.0 releases.

    This milestone was reached.

 2. Create the most efficient native code from this.
 This means to be fast with the basic Python object handling.

-   This milestone was reached.
+   This milestone was reached, although of course, micro optimizations to this are happening all the time.

 3. Then do constant propagation, determine as many values and useful constraints as possible at compile time and create more efficient code.

    This milestone is considered almost reached.
+We continue to discover new things, but the infrastructure is there, and these are easy to add.

 4. Type inference, detect and special case the handling of strings, integers, lists in the program.